laurieroy/rails-react-ecommerce/README.md

 # O-sale, a Rails e-commerce site with React frontend

 This course was initially built as a [code-along](https://www.udemy.com/course/developing-single-page-applications) from Emmanuel Asante, Jan 2022.

+There are no database level requirements.

+User is roll-your-own